Alex Rodriguez: Television

 Rodriguez is an MLB studio analyst for Fox Sports, working alongside Kevin Burkhardt, David Ortiz and Derek Jeter.
 During his tenure as analyst, Fox Sports' MLB studio show won back-to-back Sports Emmy Awards for Outstanding Studio Show during the network's coverage of the 2016 and 2017 postseason.
 Rodriguez was nominated for an Emmy for Outstanding Sports Personality, Studio and Sports Event Analyst in 2019.
 Rodriguez joined ESPN in 2018 as a Sunday Night Baseball analyst, alongside Matt Vasgersian and Buster Olney.
 In the 2022 season, Rodriguez moved to a simulcast on ESPN2 that he co-hosts with Michael Kay.

-Rodriguez became the host of the show Back in the Game with the first episode debuting on CNBC in March 2018.
+In January 2017, CNBC announced Rodriguez would be the host of the show Back in the Game.
+The first episode debuted on the network in March 2018.
 The series focuses on Rodriguez mentoring athletes and entertainers who have fallen on hard times.
 A four-episode series debuted in November 2019 and featured Evander Holyfield, Ryan Lochte, Brian Dunkleman, and Nicole Eggert.

 In July 2020, it was announced that Rodriguez would be part of the judging panel for the Forbes Next 1000 list, a franchise which focuses on entrepreneurs from marginalized communities.

 Rodriguez appeared in The Captain, a 2022 miniseries about Jeter's life and career.
 Rodriguez and Jeter discussed the rift in their friendship.

 Rodriguez is the subject of the 2025 documentary series Alex vs ARod.